DianaCatalinaP/Excel-Salary-Dashboard-My-First-Project-Inspired-by-Luke/README.md

 How to use data validation to make a user-friendly dashboard

 🚀 Next Steps
-Learn more about advanced Excel functions like XLOOKUP or Power Query

-Try connecting multiple sheets and using slicers

 Continue practicing by building dashboards on different topics